Skip to content

 8. Tax Season Caution

-Is it tax season? - During tax season there is a bump in spear phishing and telephone scams by “tax authorities” requesting financial information or providing tax “receipts” that are malware in disguise.
-Last year, the IRS identified an astonishing $5.7 billion in tax fraud schemes, which is more than double the amount reported in 2021.
+Is it tax season? - During tax season, there is a bump in spear phishing and telephone scams by “tax authorities” requesting financial information or providing tax “receipts” that are malware in disguise.
+Last year, the IRS identified an astonishing $5.7 billion in tax fraud schemes, more than double the amount reported in 2021.

-In these instances, phishers may employ deceptive tactics to target an employee of a company into divulging their W-2 form.
-They achieve this by crafting an email that appears to originate from the company's HR department, urging the employee to return their W-2 form via email.
-If the employee falls for the scam, the attacker will attempt to file tax returns in the employees name, thereby stealing the victims’ tax refunds.
+In these instances, phishers may employ deceptive tactics to trick a company employee into divulging their W-2 form.
+They achieve this by crafting an email that appears to originate from the company’s HR department, urging the employee to return their W-2 form via email.
+If the employee falls for the scam, the attacker will attempt to file tax returns in the employee's name, thereby stealing the victims’ tax refunds.

 9. Verify Sender’s Email Address